Computer history - 1986

 IBM released The IBM 3422 magnetic tape subsystem, a compact tape unit for data storage.

-IBM introduces the IBM RT Personal Computer line.
-The RT is the first workstation to use the RISC (Reduced Instruction Set Computer).
+IBM introduced the IBM RT Personal Computer line.
+The RT was the first workstation to use the RISC (reduced instruction set computing).

-IBM released the IBM Personal Computer XT Model 286, which can operate up to three times faster than earlier models of the PC XT in most applications, is introduced.
+IBM released the IBM Personal Computer XT Model 286, which can operate up to three times faster than earlier models of the PC XT (extended technology) in most applications, was introduced.

 IBM introduced the IBM 4234 Dot Band Printer and IBM 4224 printer for use with IBM intermediate systems.